- Session J: October 3 - 28 (20 days)

 While we run on a session calendar, we also offer flexibility.
 If a particular start date does not work for you, please contact us at (734) 764-8440 to see what we might be able to accommodate.

-We are also happy to answer whatever questions you may have or provide you with a tour before you decide if UMAP is the right fit for you or your family.
+We are also happy to answer your questions or provide you with a tour to help you decide if UMAP is the right fit for you or your family.

 Reduced Fee Sessions

-We also offer part time options to help accommodate different budgets, travel, and client ability (for example, if the client’s stamina does not allow for the full intensive schedule).
+We have in-state and out-of-state financial assistance that may cover a portion of the session cost, depending on your financial situation.
+We also offer hybrid (online/teletherapy) programs and part-time options to accommodate different budgets, travel, and client ability (for example, if the client's stamina does not allow for the full intensive schedule).